AqwamCreates/DataPredict/docs/API/AqwamCustomModels/ConfidenceQLearningNeuralNetwork.md

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

 * confidenceLearningRate: The higher the value, the more likely it will become over confident on its prediction.
+The value must be set between 0 and 1.

 #### Returns: